- January 15, 2019

 - Categories: Lemon Law

 The lemon laws of various states require auto manufacturers to buy back cars that are defective.
 But you could be shocked by what happens to those cars, especially if you buy a used lemon vehicle.
+If you’re unsure about your rights or the history of a used car, consulting with a used car lemon law attorney can be invaluable.

 Many people think that the titles of these cars note that they are lemons.
 If so noted, future shoppers would know that the history of the car is questionable.
 But this is not always true.

 Each state has a lemon law that establishes minimum guidelines for car repairs under warranty.
 If a car or truck cannot be fixed after several tries, or in a certain period of time, the auto manufacturer needs to buy it back from the owner or replace it.
+Just as one might consult a truck accident lawyer after a roadway incident, many seek legal guidance when navigating these warranty issues.

 In many states, these lemon cars are resold to auto consumers, and many buyers are unaware of the history of said vehicle.

 But the ways that the various states handle branding of titles can differ.
 Did you know that fewer than one-third of U.S. states mandate any title branding when a car is rebought under the lemon law for a state?
 As not every state brands titles, a transfer of the vehicle to a state that does not brand titles can get that notation removed from the title.
+To better understand these nuances, it’s often wise to seek lemon law legal advice.

 Carfax and similar title-tracking companies should be able to identify a car that had a branded title at some point.
 However, few states that brand titles will refer to them as lemons.
 They may use an odd phrase, such as ‘manufacture repurchase,’ which may not alert the buyer that the car was a lemon.
 Many companies will gloss over such things and note that the car was sold at an auction by the dealer, and the buyer should not worry about it.